 DOVEHOUSE SQUARE, CHELSEA

 Role – design and planning consultancy.
 Consent was obtained for this market leading Auriens luxury retirement scheme in 2017.
-Comprising 55 apartments and extensive amenity space over 130,000 sqft, this ground-breaking scheme is due to complete in 2020.
+Comprising 55 apartments and extensive amenity space over 130,000 sqft, this ground-breaking scheme is due to complete this year.